JPJ Group PLC - Director/PDMR Shareholding

-LONDON, UK / ACCESSWIRE / November 29, 2018 / JPJ Group plc (LSE: JPJ) (the "Company"), announces that it was notified on 28 November 2018 that on the same day Jason Holden, Director of Investor Relations of JPJ Group plc and Neil Goulden, Executive Chairman of JPJ Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:
+LONDON, UK / ACCESSWIRE / November, 30 2018 / JPJ Group plc (LSE: JPJ) (the "Company"), announces that it was notified on 29 November 2018 that on the same day Neil Goulden, Executive Chairman of JPJ Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:

 Director